How It Ends (2018 film): Plot

 The next day Tom's lung collapses, so Will has to perform a needle thoracostomy.
 Sensing Tom will die without medical help, they bond, and Will finally feels that Tom approves of him and Sam.
 On a bridge, they encounter a gang of armed men on motorcycles.
 They work together to evade the gang, but Tom succumbs to his wounds.
 The car breaks down, and Will burns it so he does not have to leave Tom's body to rot.
 Will continues the journey on foot.

 A family picks Will up, and he leads them to his estranged father's empty house in Idaho where they all rest.
-He strikes a deal with them, taking their four wheel drive vehicle in exchange for them staying at his father's well-stocked house until they are ready to go north, where the situation is better.
-As he gets closer to Seattle, Will sees that the city is almost completely destroyed.
+He strikes a deal with them, taking their four wheel drive vehicle in exchange for them staying at his father's well-stocked house until they are ready to go north, where the situation is supposedly better.
+As he gets closer to Seattle, Will sees that it is almost completely destroyed.
 The mystery thickens as Will notices dead victims buried in their cars under a thick layer of ash.
-Finally reaching Sam's devastated apartment, Will sees a note left by Sam with an address to a cabin.
+Finally reaching Sam's devastated apartment, Will sees Sam's message for him, with an address to a cabin.

 At the cabin, Will finds Sam with Jeremiah, a neighbor from the apartment building.
 Convinced the disaster is not natural but the result of an elaborate attack, Jeremiah reveals a deep paranoia.
 The next morning, he tries to kill Will, having fallen in love with Sam.
 Will shoots him in self-defense.

 Soon after, a volcanic eruption triggers a massive burst of fire, ash and shockwaves, causing a pyroclastic flow.
 Will and Sam speed away from the all-engulfing cloud, barely staying ahead of it but managing to out-distance it as it subsides.
 They proclaim their love for one another, regardless of what happens next, as they, too, head north.
 The cause and nature of the original 'event' are unexplained.